 It promotes innovative approaches.
 When Scrum teams collaborate and analyze ideas from all members, creativity is encouraged, and new ideas are more likely to emerge.

 It is inexpensive: Adopting the Scrum approach can save a company money because it requires less documentation and control.

 It usually results in higher-quality work.
-It enables everyone on the team to take full responsibility and ownership of their work which results in a productive environment that produces high-quality results.
+And it enables everyone on the team to take full responsibility and ownership of their work which results in a productive environment that produces high-quality results.